timesize/monster-oop/01-front-end-basics/ajax-and-apis/27-28/README.md

 });
 ``` -->

-#### Ajax and Event Handlers
+#### AJAX and Event Handlers

-We can combine Ajax calls with any jQuery event handlers.
-You may want to execute an Ajax call when the user clicks and button or submits a form.
+We can combine AJAX calls with any jQuery event handlers.
+You may want to execute an AJAX call when the user clicks and button or submits a form.

 ```js
 var endpoint = 'https://api.spotify.com/v1/search?q=goodbye&type=artist'